KermanX/reactive-vscode/docs/guide/why.md

 ### The Disposables

 Disposables are everywhere in a VSCode extension.
-You have to store all of them to `context.subscriptions`, or dispose them manually.
+You have to store all of them to `vscode::ExtensionContext.subscriptions`, or dispose them manually.

 ### When to Initialize